 CHOMBEC (Centre for the History of Music in Britain, the Empire and the Commonwealth) exists to encourage and provide a focal point for research into the history of music in the British Empire, in Britain, and within the West Country.
-Founded by Stephen Banfield in 2006 it is currently directed by John Pickard.
+Founded by Stephen Banfield in 2006 it is currently co-directed by Florian Scheding and Guido Heldt.
 Housed at the Victoria Rooms, CHOMBEC is located within the university’s Faculty of Arts and has developed partnerships with other centres within the faculty, as well as with a network of institutions and researchers worldwide.

 Please explore these pages to find out more about our projects, events, archives, and the MA in British Music that has grown out of the Centre's work.

 The West Gallery Music Association Research Meeting 4 will be held at the Victoria Rooms on 6 February 2016.
 Further details to follow

 A CHOMBEC/Screen Research workshop for the Institute for Advanced Studies

 7 July 2015 - see the Events page for details.

 CHOMBEC newsletter's designer and first editor, Philip Lancaster (BA and MA Bristol Music Department), was awarded a British Academy postdoc in September 2014 to work further on Gurney in the Exeter University English Department.